fabiosky21/real-state-app/README.md

 # real-state-app
-this is ionic, angular project
+this is ionic, angular project, mobile application